Konnor-Filip/Learn2Surf/Modules/Authentication/Multifactor2of2/ModuleOutline.md

 **Ask**: Is there something in your routine that you consider unique?
 How could it be used for authentication? <br>
 **Say**: This is the least common type of authentication.
 Technology surrounding it is in the early starges of being developed and maybe become more prominent in the future.
 An example of this type of authentication would be detecting a suspicious log in at a time you aren't really active on an account.
 If you normally log into your account between 5p.m. to 10p.m. a log in at 3a.m. may be considered suspicious.

+**Show**: Mutlifactor Authentication definition slide **Ask**: What could Mutlifactor Authentication mean?
+**Say**: The combination of two or more types of authentication to make something more secure.

 Have the students break down into individuals or small groups to come up with other examples of authentication they have seen before.
 Let them work for 3-5 minutes. <br>
 Once time is up, have them volunteer examples they have come up with.
 Record the responses for all to see (whiteboard or computer).<br>